 info.title field is a user-friendly name for your API.
-The one API per GCP project, the API name is displayed in a list when you first open the page.
+The one API per Google Cloud project, the API name is displayed in a list when you first open the page.
 You can click on the API name to open another page that displays the API's metrics, deployment history, and other information.

-The Endpoints > Services page in the GCP Console displays the version number for you API.
+The Endpoints > Services page in the Cloud Console displays the version number for you API.
 Before deploying your API configuration for the first time:

 Set the version number in the